 The CUDA libraries are required to run applications on NVidia GPUs.
 More advanced GPUs require later versions of the cuda libraries.
 The CUDA page on wikipedia has useful information about versions.
 Software packages typically need to be compiled for a particular version of cuda.

 Our pre-installed CUDA-related software is now made available, in the same way as the majority of our pre-installed software, via software modules.
-Use module avail XYZ to see which versions of software are available and module load XYZ to load your desired software modules.
+Use module avail to see which software packages are available and module load <MODULE-NAME> to load your desired software modules.

 In addition to the main CUDA libraries themselves, we also have: